SandyShores73/Restormer/server/README.md

   desktop onboarding flow.
 - REST endpoints for image upload, job tracking (with progress + stage data), and result retrieval.
-- Asynchronous pipeline that chains Restormer (denoise), Real-ESRGAN (detail enhancement), and NAFNet Deblur (focus correction) models.
+- Asynchronous pipeline that batches Restormer denoising, motion-deblur, and defocus-deblur ONNX models with configurable multi-pass refinement.
 - Automatic model caching and DirectML execution provider selection to leverage AMD GPUs on Windows, with CPU fallbacks on other platforms.
 - Built-in `/dashboard` single-page GUI for live diagnostics, and a